crashmaster/esoTERM/README.md

 /esoterm status
 ```

-* activate: activate the given module
+* activate: activate the given module, `module_name` can be incase-sensitive

 ```
 /esoterm activate <module_name>
 ```

-* deactivate: deactivate the given module
+* deactivate: deactivate the given module, `module_name` can be incase-sensitive

 ```
 /esoterm deactivate <module_name>